 1. Hitler’s Bunker

-2. Memorial to the Murdered Jews of Europe
+2. Holocaust Memorial of the Murdered Jews of Europe

 4. Topography of Terror